drinz911/Anti-Totem-Drop/README.md

 # Anti-Totem-Drop
-prevents totems from being dropped 1.21.4
+Prevents totems from being droped when held or hovered over.